Search: 2184 results

 All the leaders and the mighty men, and all of King David’s sons as well, pledged their allegiance to King Solomon.

-"At any rate, send me an individual who is a skilled craftsman in gold, silver, bronze, and iron, as well as in purple, crimson, and blue materials, who knows how to craft engravings, so he may work with the craftsmen whom I have assembled in Judah and Jerusalem, as provided for by my father David.
+"Now send me a man who is skilled in working with gold, silver, bronze, and iron, as well as purple, crimson, and violet colored fabrics, and who knows how to engrave.
+He will work with my skilled craftsmen here in Jerusalem and Judah, whom my father David provided.

 And send me also cedar trees, fir trees and algum trees out of Lebanon.
 For I know well thy servants can skill to hew timber in Lebanon.
 And see, my men shall be with thine,

-Hiram also wrote: "Blessed be the LORD God of Israel, who made the heavens and the earth.
-He gave King David a wise son, who is acquainted with discretion and understanding, and who is building a temple to the LORD, as well as a royal palace for himself.
+Huram also said, "Worthy of praise is the Lord God of Israel, who made the sky and the earth!
+He has given David a wise son who has discernment and insight and will build a temple for the Lord, as well as a royal palace for himself.

 "Therefore, since you determined to build a temple for my name, you acted well, because it was your choice to do so.
 Nevertheless, you are not to build the Temple, but your son who will be born to you is to build a temple for my name.'